drcscodes/drcs.codes/docs/ai/slides/intro-ai.md

 Nobody cares about Turing tests.

-## Thinking humanly
+## Rationality

-Cognitive modeling
+"Doing the right thing."

-## Acting rationally
+- Acting rationally - goal maximizing behavior

-Rational agent

-## Thinking rationally
+    - Choosing actions which reach goals with minimal cost
+    - Choosing actions which maximize a payoff relative to other agents
+    - Choosing actions which maximize long-term expected reward

-"Laws of thought"
+- Thinking rationally - "laws of thought"

-## Beneficial machines

-Value alignment
+    - Logic
+    - Probabilistic inference

+> Thinking is nothing more than acting in an imagined space.
+>
+> -- Konrad Lorenz via Bernhard Schölkopf

 ## Foundations of AI